tarql/tarql/README.md

 ## Command line

 * `tarql --help`
-* `tarql my_mapping.sparql input1.csv input2.csv
+* `tarql my_mapping.sparql input1.csv input2.csv`
 * `tarql my_mapping.sparql` (if CSV file is defined in `FROM` clause in query)

 ## Details

-Column headings are ?a, ?b, ?c and so on.
-If the CSV file already contains column headings, then they will show up in the data as a binding, and probably should be skipped by appending OFFSET 1 to the query.
+Column headings are `?a`, `?b`, `?c` and so on.
+If the CSV file already contains column headings, then they will show up in the data as a binding, and probably should be skipped by appending `OFFSET 1` to the query.

-The input CSV file can be specified using FROM or on the command line.
+The input CSV file can be specified using `FROM` or on the command line.

 ## Building